purna-s/SubString/README.md

 ---

 # SubString
-This activity allows to list details of all the files in a folder
+This activity allows to Slice the given string based on the separator

 ## Installation
 ### Flogo CLI